LiskArchive/lisk-legacy-docs/README.md

 An introduction page should have at least the following sections:

-1. **Table of content:** The introduction should start with a table of content whith relative links to all other existing documentation sites for the respective product.
+1. **Table of contents:** The introduction should start with a table of contents with relative links to all other existing documentation sites for the respective product.
 2. **Product description:** Try to describe the product precisely in 1-2 sentences.
 Then, elaborate about the general purpose of the product, e.g. highlight use cases and top features.
 3. **Codebase reference:** Link to the github repository of the product, and reference contribution guidelines.